lee2sman/nosebook/_posts/2019-12-25-code-sketching-2019.md

 categories: programming art
 ---

-**WARNING: this article features dozens of embedded mini websites, some that are interactive, with WEBGL and LOUD AUDIO that activates when you click.
-It could take some time to load on a slow connection, may not render well on mobile, and YOU MAY WANT TO MUTE! (click on the tab in most browsers to mute, or turn your volume down)**
+**WARNING: this article is heavy on media with a dozen embedded sites that may not render well on mobile.
+Additionally, you may want to mute your audio.**

 A little over a year ago I began a regular code sketching practice. **Code sketching** is the process of working in code to make visual or multimedia artworks with an emphasis on rapid prototyping *(Note: this is my own informal definition)*.
 Code sketching is the computational equivalent to analog sketching with pen on the notebook page.
 The [Processing](http://processing.org) development environment even calls itself a *flexible software sketchbook* and it uses the term *sketches* to indicate a Processing project.
 The directory holding all of these sketches is called the *sketchbook*.